kaimv/basic-webserver/README.md

 - [ ] CTRL + C doesn't terminate the program (On Windows hosts).
 - [ ] Errors resembling `utf-8' codec can't decode byte` are printed to the terminal.

+# Installation

+To install `basic-web-server` from PyPI, you can use pip, Python's package installer.
+Open your terminal or command prompt and run the following command:

+`pip install basic-web-server`

+This will download and install the latest version of `basic-web-server` and its dependencies.

 # What's New in Version 0.4?

 Version 0.4 introduces several noteworthy improvements: